 - File for Chapter 7 business bankruptcy.
 If you use the special Chapter 7 bankruptcy procedures available only to separate business entities (such as LLCs and corporations), the bankruptcy trustee will liquidate your business and settle its debts.
 When the process is complete and all of the proceeds have been paid out to creditors, the business won't owe any remaining debts.
 A lawyer is required to file for Chapter 7 business bankruptcy.
 You can go to Nolo's Lawyer Directory for a list of bankruptcy attorneys in your geographical area (click on the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience, if any, with Chapter 7 business bankruptcy).

-If you think Chapter 7 bankruptcy might be the right option for handling your business debts, pick up a copy of Bankruptcy for Small Business Owners: How to File for Chapter 7, by attorneys Stephen Elias and Bethany Laurence (Nolo).
+If you think Chapter 7 bankruptcy might be the right option for handling your business debts, pick up a copy of How to File for Chapter 7 Bankruptcy, by attorneys Stephen Elias and Albin Renauer.